TaygaHoshi/tt-project/Lists/List of Weapons - Two Handed.md

 ## Spear
 + Aptitude: Strength
 + Thrust
-	+ Range: 2 meters.
+	+ Range: 2 meters
 	+ Deals 28 damage.
 + Keep At Bay
-	+ Range: 2 meters.
+	+ Range: 2 meters
 	+ Deals 14 damage.
 Potency bonus to damage is doubled for this attack.
 	+ Target is pushed (2 + POW/4) meters away from you.
 + (Prepared) Opportunistic Thrust
-	+ Range: 2 meters.
+	+ Range: 2 meters
 	+ Ignores weapon precision.
 	+ Attack the next foe who moves into or out of this weapon's range.
 	+ Deals 14 damage.
 Potency bonus to damage is doubled for this attack.